Dobiasd/frugally-deep/README.md

 Performance
 -----------

-Below you can find the durations of one isolated forward pass for some popular models run on a single core of an Intel Core i5-6600 CPU @ 3.30GHz. frugally-deep was compiled with `GCC -O3`.
+Below you can find the durations of one isolated forward pass for some popular models run on a single core of an Intel Core i5-6600 CPU @ 3.30GHz. frugally-deep was compiled with `g++ -O3`.

 ```
 | Model             | Keras + TensorFlow | frugally-deep |